bodywork-ml/bodywork-core/docs/quickstart_batch_job.md

 ## Configuring the Bodywork Batch Stage

 The `score-data` directory contains the code and configuration required to run the ML job within a pre-built container on a k8s cluster, as a batch workload.
-The `score.py` module is an executable Python module that contains the code required to:
+The `score.py` module is a standalone and executable Python module that contains the code required to:

 * download the new dataset from cloud storage (AWS S3);
 * load the pre-trained model `classification_model.joblib`;
 * score the dataset dataset; and,
 * save the results back to cloud storage (AWS S3).

-In essence, it can be summarised as,
+It can be summarised as,

 ```python
 from urllib.request import urlopen